EGA-archive/LocalEGA/deploy/docker/README.md

 	chmod 700 data/vault.bkp
 ```
 Adjust the paths in the `docker-compose.yml` file and the `lega.ini` handler configuration.

+Create the docker images with:

+	make -j 3 images LEGA_GID=$(id -g lega)

+Prepare the vault database

+	echo 'very-strong-password' > pg_vault_su_password
+	chmod 600 pg_vault_su_password
+	make init-vault

+Update the database password for the following database users.
+First
+use `make psql`, to connect, and then issue the following SQL
+commands:

+	-- To input data
+	ALTER ROLE lega WITH PASSWORD 'strong-password';

+	-- To distribute data
+	ALTER USER distribution WITH PASSWORD 'another-strong-password';

+Update the handler `lega.ini` configuration file, with the `lega` user password from the database.

 Finally, you are now ready to instanciate the containers